 The Early College program allows students the opportunity to earn a Millard diploma while also fulfilling the requirements for an Associate of Arts Degree at Metropolitan Community College within a high school setting.
-Students must submit an application and be accepted to participate.
 The Millard Public Schools Foundation pays half of the reduced rate of tuition.
 This provides students the opportunity to reduce college tuition and graduate from college, or pursue a graduate studies program earlier.
 We thank the MPS Foundation and their donors for supporting this worthwhile endeavor as our students continue to strive toward completing the most rigorous courses during their high school years.